greatwillow/giver-trail-frontend/README.md

+## About Givertrail

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+Givertrail is an App designed to connect hikers and climbers with causes they care about.
+This is the React-Native front-end for this app.
+It has been initially bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+## About Create React Native App

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).